measurement-kit/measurement-kit/README.md

 Such flag tells git to clone not only the libight repository, but also the [submodules](http://git-scm.com/docs/git-submodule) contained therein.

-Alternatively, once you have cloned the repository, you can get all the submodules using:
+Alternatively, once you have cloned the repository, you can checkout all the submodules using:

     git submodule update --init